40843245/markdown-tutorial/full guide.md

 + In the second row, it is required:
   + there are exactly same number of `|` in second row than that in first row.
 (Remember that `three or more asterisks (***), dashes (---), or underscores (___) on a line by themselves.` means `Horizontal Rules` in markdown?)

   + in second row, each `|` must be separated by one of more spaces, one or more `-`, one of more spaces, in sequential order.
-(For fully understand, see following example `Example 1`).
+(For fully understand, see following example `Example 1`). **NOTES** However, at some platform, one can align the table according to second row.
+About align the table at Github, see [align the table at Github](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables)

 In markdown, a table has these features: